Skip to main content

 AssumptionStatusNotes

-The MVP uses a centralized trust model: a single service with a known signer, running inside a TEE.
+The Research Preview uses a centralized trust model: a single service with a known signer, designed to run inside a TEE.
 The TEE provides execution attestation, and deterministic operations ensure reproducibility.
 But you are trusting Astral to operate the service honestly.

 What verification buys you today